Keep your private things private.

 - If you can’t find someone to trust, then perhaps not repairing the system — or at least the hard drive — might be the most pragmatic solution of all.

 Naturally, I have to throw in a recommendation for backing up.

-Backups sidestep this issue completely in many (though not all) cases.
-If your hard drive dies, rather than having a technician fix it – and potentially access your data – replace it immediately and restore from your most recent backup.
+Backups sidestep this issue almost completely.
+If your hard drive dies, rather than having a technician fix it — and potentially access your data — replace it, and restore from your most recent backup.
 Destroy the broken drive for additional security if you like.

-But like most of the solutions we’ve discussed here, proper prior planning is required.
+And like most of the solutions I’ve discussed, proper prior planning is required.